Am0rphous/Awesome/Forensics/README.md

 ## Smartphone Devices
 - [MVT](https://github.com/mvt-project/mvt) - MVT is a forensic tool to look for signs of infection in smartphone devices.
+### Android
+- [Snoopdroid 2](https://github.com/botherder/snoopdroid2) - Snoopdroid 2 is a portable tool to simplify the acquisition of relevant forensic data from Android devices.
+It is the successor of Snoopdroid, re-written in Go and leveraging official adb binaries.

 ## Static Analysis
 - [semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.